Photo credit Joseph O'Malley and R. Masseo Davis

 Jen Silverman (they/them) is a playwright, novelist, and screenwriter.

-Plays include: Spain; Highway Patrol; Collective Rage: A Play in 5 Betties; The Moors; The Roommate; and Witch.
-Their plays have been produced off-Broadway (Second Stage Theatre, MCC Theater, The Playwrights Realm), across the US (Steppenwolf, The Goodman, The Humana Festival, Williamstown Theatre Festival, The Huntington, South Coast Repertory Theatre, Writers Theatre etc), and internationally in Australia, the UK, the Czech Republic, Switzerland, Brazil, Spain, and elsewhere.
+Plays include: Spain; Highway Patrol; Collective Rage: A Play in 5 Betties; The Moors; and Witch.
+Silverman’s plays have been produced on Broadway (The Roommate with Mia Farrow and Patti LuPone); off-Broadway (Second Stage Theatre, MCC Theater, The Playwrights Realm); regionally (Steppenwolf, The Goodman, The Humana Festival, Williamstown Theatre Festival, The Huntington, South Coast Repertory Theatre, Writers Theatre etc); and internationally in Australia, the UK, the Czech Republic, Switzerland, Brazil, Spain, and elsewhere.

-Silverman is a three-time MacDowell Fellow, a member of New Dramatists, and a Scholar of Note at the American Library in Paris.
-They wrote The Miranda Obsession as a narrative podcast for Audible, starring Rachel Brosnahan.
-They also write for TV and film, including Tales of the City (Netflix) and Tokyo Vice (Max).
+Silverman is a three-time MacDowell Fellow, a grateful alum of New Dramatists, and a Scholar of Note at the American Library in Paris.
 Honors include fellowships from the New York Foundation for the Arts, the Lower Manhattan Cultural Council, the National Endowment for the Arts and the Guggenheim.